plee07/Elementalist-Game/README.md

 If you approach the vicinity of any other Elementalist – you experience a light scare but nothing you can’t handle.

-You’re goal is to destroy 10 living beings!
+Your goal is to destroy 10 living beings!